 Lumpiang Tikoy with Cheese

 Sweet, salty and crunchy, yummy gooeyness!
 I used Eng Bee Tin’s Brown Tikoy, Gwen loves this because she thought she’s eating cheese and chocolate because of the brown tikoy.
-This recipe is by Michelle of My Mom Friday, she calls it Cheekoy.
-Others call it Tikoy Cheesesticks.
+Others call this Tikoy Cheesesticks.

 If you like Ube and Cheese combination just like Eng Bee Tin’s hopia, you can use an ube-flavored tikoy plus cheese.

 Nanay used to cook tikoy this way.
 Slices of tikoy wrapped in lumpia wrapper.
 But other recipes I know includes adding langka to resemble turon.
 I also came across one recipe that includes slathering a dollop of Nutella before wrapping.